 The boardwalk is home to some of the top Daytona Beach attractions.
 From arcades to amusement rides, including a roller coaster, and a Ferris wheel, plenty await.
 Even just enjoying a relaxing walk to a gentle sea breeze is a fun experience for travelers.

 Want to make your summer more vibrant?
 Try to catch a performance at the Daytona Beach Bandshell.
 Built in 1937, the Daytona Beach Bandshell holds frequent free concerts.
 It’s a great way to celebrate summer while enjoying live music at one of America’s most famous boardwalks.

-When you’re done on the boardwalk, grab your beach gear to check out Daytona Beach itself.
+When you’re done on the boardwalk, grab your beach gear to check out Daytona Beach itself, once dubbed the world’s most famous beach.
 On the beach’s distinctive hard-packed sand, you can go for a beachfront bike ride or a relaxing evening stroll.

 Alongside Fort Myers and Panama City Beach, Daytona Beach is one of the most popular spring break destinations in the U.S. Be sure to plan your accommodations well ahead and bring extra patience for tourist crowds if you’re visiting at this busy time of year.

-Looking for the best way to enjoy Daytona Beach’s summer heat?
-Daytona Lagoon is the perfect place to beat the Florida heat.
-Known as “Daytona’s Year-Round Family Fun Center,” the lagoon offers a wide variety of fun family-friendly activities and entertainment.
+Visiting Daytona Beach during summer?
+Beat the Florida heat at Daytona Lagoon.
+Known as “Daytona’s Year-Round Family Fun Center,” the water park offers a wide variety of fun family-friendly activities and entertainment.

 Spend quality time with your family at the multi-level splash & play center, wave pool swim, and thrilling slides.
 Or just lay back and go with the flow in Daytona Lagoon’s relaxing lazy river.